prjiang/AI-Meeting/2021-01-13/README.md

 ## Discuss
 * The theme feasibility of College Student Research Scholarship, NSC.

-* The final exam operating questions for the relevant course.
+* The final exam operating questions for Artificial Intelligence course.